linkerd/website/linkerd.io/content/service-mesh-glossary/_index.md

 debugging.
 It is typically achieved by modifying the services to emit tracing information, or "spans," and aggregating them in a central store.

+## Egress

+In the context of a Kubernetes cluster, "egress" refers to traffic leaving the cluster.
+Unlike with ingress traffic, there is no explicit Kubernetes egress resource and, by default, egress traffic simply exits the cluster.
+When control and monitoring of Kubernetes egress traffic is necessary, it is typically implemented at the networking / CNI layer, or by adding an explicit egress proxy.

+## Enterprise Service Bus (ESB)

+An ESB is a tool and architectural pattern that largely predates modern microservice architectures.
+ESBs were used to manage communication in a service-oriented architecture (SOA), handling everything from inter-app communication, data transformation, message routing, and message queuing functionality.
+In modern microservices applications, a service mesh like Linkerd replaces much of the need for an ESB and provides improved separation of concerns and reduction of SPOFs.

 ## Golden Metrics

 Golden metrics, or golden signals, are the core metrics of application health.